Living Story Project Presents:

 - Examine systems that create the conditions that interfere and fail to support those who mother

-- Build community among mothers
+- Build community among daughters and mothers

 This group is open to anyone who identifies as Mother and/or Daughter and who wants to explore the legacy of their mothering, including those who mother others and those who wish to mother themselves.